Agent-based vs. agentless discovery: which is best for your business?

 Here are some real-world pain points:

-- “I can’t install agents on legacy systems or unmanaged endpoints.”
+“I can’t install agents on legacy systems or unmanaged endpoints.”

-- “Maintaining agents across hundreds of servers takes too much time.”
+“Maintaining agents across hundreds of servers takes too much time.”

-- “Our agentless scans miss important usage data that security teams need.”
+“Our agentless scans miss important usage data that security teams need.”

-- “Bandwidth spikes during discovery scans disrupt normal operations.”
+“Bandwidth spikes during discovery scans disrupt normal operations.”

-- “We need visibility across cloud native, on-premises, and IoT — but no single approach covers all.”
+“We need visibility across cloud-native, on-premises, and IoT, but no single approach covers all.”

 Technical considerations IT managers must know

-- Agentless scans push more traffic, which can strain networks during peak hours.
+- Bandwidth: Agent-based uses minimal network traffic since agents run locally.
+Agentless scans push more traffic, which can strain networks during peak hours.
+API-based generates the least bandwidth: queries are targeted and responses are structured JSON or XML payloads.

-- Agent-based is accurate but harder to manage at a massive scale.
+- Scalability: Agent-based is accurate but harder to manage at massive scale.
+Agentless scales faster but with lower precision.
+API-based scales with the number of configured integrations.

-Virima Discovery: Real capabilities in action
+Virima Discovery: real capabilities in action

 Finally, let’s look at how Virima Discovery addresses these challenges.

 - Broad compatibility: It works with Windows, Linux, Unix, and macOS.
-Legacy systems and modern cloud native platforms are both supported.
+Legacy systems and modern cloud-native platforms are both supported.

 - Scalable design: Its multi-tenant architecture lets you scale up or down without extra licensing costs.

-Virima IT Discovery – the best of both worlds
+Virima Discovery: the best of every approach

-FAQs: Agent-based vs. agentless discovery
+FAQs: agent-based vs. agentless vs. API-based discovery

 Agent-based discovery installs software agents on each device for deep monitoring.
 Agentless discovery uses protocols like SNMP, WMI, or SSH to scan devices without software installation.
+API-based discovery connects to cloud platforms and SaaS tools through their native APIs to pull structured configuration and inventory data directly from the source.

 2. Which is more secure: agent-based or agentless discovery?